 It's been called "My bible" and "An amazing resource which we have come to rely on".
 Don't miss it!

-This book was recommended to me when I first began incubating chicken eggs and it's since become the book I go to whenever I'm unsure of information or want to confirm something about incubating and hatching.
+This book will become a critical part of your equipment.
+I go here whenever I'm unsure of information or want to confirm something about incubating and hatching.

-My edition is well-thumbed - and I know yours will be, too.
+My edition is well-thumbed.
+Yours will be, too.